slowernews/wisdom-tldr/chapters/chapter_3_action.md

 > *'Far better an approximate answer to the right question, which is often vague, than an exact answer to the wrong question, which can always be made precise.' -- John Tukey*

 Once creativity stays the same, it is no longer creative.

+Amos Tversky, the late collaborator of Nobel-winning psychologist Daniel Kahneman, once said “the secret to doing good research is always to be a little underemployed.
+You waste years by not being able to waste hours.”

+boredom leads to creativity

+“If you accept conventional wisdom from conventional people living conventional lives.
+Can you expect to be anything other than conventional?”

+I believe creativity is born out of free time
 -->

 Creativity is linked to autonomy.